 Barcode Warehouse Management for Manufacturers

 There are different reasons companies want inventory control with barcoding.
-Some of them are found here in my LinkedIn article on that subject.
+There are also a lot of misconceptions about warehouse management with barcoding; so much so that I wrote the linked article on that subject.

 Inventory control through barcoding is done with a software called Warehouse Management System or WMS.
 WMS is a very simple technology that often requires an incredibly difficult culture change.
 Barcode Warehouse Management is all about using a top tier cloud ERP like Business Central to give a manufacturing company much, much better inventory control out of the box.